Motherwell railway station: Services

 Glasgow Central can be reached via trains from three different platforms going in two different directions.
 Glasgow is geographically north-west of Motherwell, but trains can depart via the West Coast Main Line in the Motherwell deviation going north, or by the Hamilton Circle going south.
 The same can also be said for services to Lanark, which is south-east of Motherwell.
-Trains can depart towards Lanark going south via Shieldmuir, or initially north via Holytown (although the latter route has not been normally used for timetabled trains since the December 2014 timetable alterations).
+Trains can depart towards Lanark going south via Shieldmuir or initially north via Holytown; the latter route has not been normally used for timetabled trains since the December 2014 timetable alterations.

 During times of disruption such as the closure of the West Coast Main Line between and Law Junction for engineering works, Avanti West Coast and CrossCountry services can be diverted along the Hamilton Circle and Wishaw Deviation.
-CrossCountry services are also able to divert to Edinburgh via the Shotts line, in which case they use Platforms 3 and 4.
-If all the routes through the station are closed, then a replacement bus service is operated from Motherwell, and passengers from Glasgow will be advised to travel to Edinburgh from Glasgow Queen Street instead of Glasgow Central.
+CrossCountry services are also able to divert to Edinburgh via the Shotts line, in which case they use platforms 3 and 4.
+If all the routes through the station are closed, then a replacement bus service is operated from Motherwell; passengers from Glasgow are advised to travel to Edinburgh from instead of Central station.